 It’s well worth noting that not all banks offer checks.
 Some banks do not provide any check-writing facilities will others only offer them if you have a specific type of account.

 Some banks also offer the facility to order checks online.
 In such cases, all you need to do is fill in the information online, and the bank will send it for you, saving you time and hassle.

-Filling in a Personal Check
+How To Fill in a Personal Check

 Filling out a check is an essential part of the process as through it, you will be determining whom you are paying and how much.
 Fortunately, the process is relatively straightforward.

-If you’re filling out the check yourself the old-fashion way, you will need two pieces of information – the name of the person or company you’re writing the check to and the amount you want to pay.
+If you’re filling out the check yourself the old-fashioned way, you will need two pieces of information – the name of the person or company you’re writing the check to and the amount you want to pay.

 You will also need to write the date on which the check was issued and sign it.
 If you’re sending it to someone via a postal service, make sure you print the address carefully or use address labels if required.

 The last thing you’re going to want is for the check to end up in the wrong hands.
 You might also want to skip the standard shipping options and opt for a registered letter instead so that you’ll have confirmation that it was delivered.

 Make sure that you fill out the check fully.

 Never leave empty spaces and certainly avoid handing out a blank check.